 Picking the Best Machine

 So many choices, what to do?
 Which is best?
-There is a difference depending upon your application.
+There are differences depending upon your application.
 A good gummed tape dispenser will increase product flow!

-Are you trying to choose the best tape dispenser but talking to the wrong source?
+Are you trying to choose the best tape dispenser but not getting answers?
 A consumable tape salesman wants to sell you tape, and lots of it.
 His knowledge is generally limited to understanding the consumable.
-He sells you tape every month, but a machine every 8-10 years.
-If you are looking for facts, not fiction, my 27 years of experience selling gummed tape dispensers (15 - only selling tape dispensers), has taught me to understand the pros and cons of the different machines.
+Tape is purchased several times during the year yet a tape machine every 8-10 years.
+If you are looking for facts, not fiction, our 30+ years of experience selling gummed tape dispensers (15 - only selling tape dispensers), has taught us to understand the pros and cons of the different machines.